-POLICY D2: PRESERVING THE ESSENTIAL CHARACTER OF HOUGHTON OUTSIDE THE CONSERVATION AREA (see Objectives 5 & 9)
+POLICY D2: SUSTAINING THE CHARACTER OF HOUGHTON OUTSIDE THE CONSERVATION AREA

 Even with its diverse more modern developments Houghton has maintained a pleasant and particularly non-urban aspect.
 This is due to the spaciousness and non-uniformity of layouts within the individual developments.
-All new developments, including alterations to existing properties and features, must follow these examples and the principles set out in the VDS to maintain this essential character and avoid urbanisation of the village.
+Development proposals must have appropriate regard for the content of the VDS so as to sustain the essential character and avoid the urbanisation of Houghton.